mschmitt19/twilio-webchat-with-serverless/README.md

 There are two `.env` to populate; one at the root of the repository and one in the `./serverless` directory.

-1. Run the following to make a copy of the `.env.sample` file at the root, then populate the values:
+1. Run the following to make a copy of the `.env.default` file at the root, then populate the values:

     ```
-    cp .env.sample .env
+    cp .env.default .env
     ```

     ```
-    ACCOUNT_SID=xxxxxxxxxxxxxxxx
-    AUTH_TOKEN=xxxxxxxxxxxxxxxx
-    API_KEY=xxxxxxxxxxxxxxxx
-    API_SECRET=xxxxxxxxxxxxxxxx
-    ADDRESS_SID=xxxxxxxxxxxxxxxx
-    CONVERSATIONS_SERVICE_SID=xxxxxxxxxxxxxxxx

     # ALLOWED_ORIGINS should be a comma-separated list of origins
     ALLOWED_ORIGINS=http://localhost:3000